madureira/learn-react/chapters/intro/lifecycle.md

 #### componentWillMount()
 > It is invoked before the assembly occurs and is called before the `render()` function, so calling `setState()` synchronously in this method will not trigger an extra rendering.
 It is generally recommended to use the `constructor()`.

+#### render()
+> The `render()` function must be pure, which means that it does not modify the component's `state`, returns the same result each time it is invoked and does not interact directly with the browser.
+If you need to interact with the browser, run your operations on `componentDidMount()` or other lifecycle methods.
+Keeping pure rendering makes it easier to understand the components.

+#### componentDidMount()
+> It is called immediately after a component is mounted.
+Initializations that require DOM nodes to exist must be called inside this function.
+If you need to load data from a remote endpoint, this is an excellent place to instantiate the network request.

+### Updating

+An update can be caused by changes in the `props` or `state`.
+These methods are called when a component is being **re-rendered**: